Branch Lifecycle¶

 - Use hooks for guardrails.
 Pre-delete-branch hooks fire for lifecycle deletions, giving you a place to block deletion of branches that should not be removed.

-- Everest mounts do not bump the idle clock until sync.
+- Everest mounts do not bump the inactivity clock until sync.
 Writes through a write-mode Everest mount stage in Everest's local cache; lakeFS sees no activity until

 everest sync(or a commit) flushes them.
 A branch backed only by an active but unsynced Everest mount is considered idle for lifecycle purposes.